PenguLoader/awesome-pengu/README.md

 * [Raemove-all-friends](https://github.com/feelsz1n/Pengu-Plugins/tree/main/remove-all-friends) - Remove all your friends just in one click.

 * [Invite-all-friends](https://github.com/Elaina69/Invite-all-friends) - Fast lobby inviting all your friends just in one click.

+* [MTZ Plugins](https://github.com/MashToolZ/PenguPlugins) - A collection of utility plugins (AutoAccept, AutoHonor, GroupInviter, and more).

 ## Themes